NielsEngelhard/League-of-Letters/BACKLOG.md

 - On click in header, modal with options.

 SHOULD
+- public & private games and some overview where you can see current games (refactor online game route)
 - GAME MODE: bring your own word
 - Spotify radio voor music
 - kick player werkt niet